private-compute-infra-toolkit/hats-demo/bidding-auction-single-host/README.md

     - Creates a tar archive of the `demo` directory.
     - Generates a SHA256 checksum of the archive.

-### Prepare the Test Machine
+### Prepare the Test Machine Dependendencies

 Transfer the generated `demo` folder from the build machine to the test machine (the SEV-SNP device).
 You can use `scp` to do copying.

 ### Setup the Environment on the Test Machine

+NOTE: This setup step takes around 10 minutes on a 32 core CPU if trying to compile QEMU.

-On the test machine, navigate to the `demo` folder and run the setup script.
+On the test machine, navigate to the `demo` folder and run the setup script, which setup the test machine dependencies.

 ```bash
 cd demo